Macron Supports Pashinyan's Pro-European Course

 He also emphasized the importance of strengthening European influence in Armenia's security, recalling the presence of approximately 4,000 Russian troops and over 1,000 border guards in the country.

-Following the official events, an exchange of the highest state awards took place.
+Following the official events, the highest state awards were exchanged.
 Emmanuel Macron received the Armenian Order of Glory, while President Vahagn Khachaturyan and Prime Minister Nikol Pashinyan received the French Legion of Honor, Grand Cross.
-At a dinner in Yerevan, Macron and Pashinyan performed the song "La Bohème" together.
+At the dinner in Yerevan, Macron and Pashinyan performed the song "La Bohème" together.
 The French president performed the vocals, while the Armenian prime minister accompanied him on percussion.